JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 <td>

-Build credits act as your "currency" in TeamCity Cloud.
-They are redeemed for build minutes on [JetBrains-hosted agents](#cloud-jb-hosted-agents) or can be exchanged at a flat rate for concurrent builds on [self-hosted agents](#cloud-self-hosted-agents).
+Build credits in TeamCity Cloud can be redeemed for build minutes on [JetBrains-hosted agents](#cloud-jb-hosted-agents) or exchanged at a flat rate for concurrent builds on [self-hosted agents](#cloud-self-hosted-agents).
 You can also exchange build credits for additional [storage](#cloud-storage), [data transfer](#cloud-data-transfer), and committer slots.

 Build credits are granted per every committer slot in a subscription and can be purchased on demand.